microsoft/Windows-Machine-Learning/Samples/SqueezeNetObjectDetection/NETCore/cs/README.md

 This is a .NET Core application that uses SqueezeNet, a pre-trained machine learning model, to detect the predominant object in an image selected by the user from a file.

 Note: SqueezeNet was trained to work with image sizes of 224x224, so you must provide an image of size 224X224.
-Also, note that the asynchronous handlers defined in the code are required due to a limitation of .NET Core 2.
+Also, the asynchronous handlers defined in the code are required due to a limitation of .NET Core 2.
 With the release of .NET Core 3 you will be able to use the async/await pattern.

+To get access to Windows.AI.MachineLearning and various other Windows classes you can add an assembly reference for Windows.winmd (C:\Program Files (x86)\Windows Kits\10\UnionMetadata\[version]\Windows.winmd)

 ## Prerequisites